Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average speed movement

 Xu Huang has an air special that ends in a droopy downsmash, and he can fly quite a long distance through air with it.
-With Agility 10, the maxmimum speed of the air special is close to Speed cap.
+With Agility 10, the maximum speed of the air special is close to Speed cap.
 However, you need quite a specific circumstance and a lot of height to truly benefit from this tactic because of its fairly high musou cost and slow wind-up time.
 This works equally well on any vsync.

 ### Unique magnetic attacks